-E Harmonic Minor scale
+E Harmonic Minor

-E Harmonic Minor scale for guitar presented by diagram.
+E Harmonic Minor scale for guitar.

 The E Harmonic Minor is a seven-note scale.
 Colored circles mark the tones in the diagram, the darker ones highlighting the root notes.
 In the two-octave pattern, the first note in the scale is on the 6th string, 12th fret.